 Welcome to the Bayshore Art Walk!

-The reimagined Bayshore includes a vibrant display of original artwork by some of Milwaukee’s most talented artists.
-This walk showcases a variety of murals and a can’t-miss augmented reality experience at Bayshore Place Apartments.
+The reimagined Bayshore features a vibrant display of original artwork by some of Milwaukee’s most talented artists.
+The Art Walk takes you throughout Bayshore and showcases a variety of murals and a can’t-miss augmented reality experience.

-Use the detailed map below as your guide for this distinctive foray into local art, and capture your experience with a selfie or photo with the art.
-Tag us at @thebayshorelife, and discover every artists’ Instagram handles on their artwork and in each mural’s “About” section.
+Use the detailed map below as your guide for this distinctive foray into local art and capture your experience with a selfie or photo.
+Tag us at @thebayshorelife, and discover each artists’ Instagram handles on their artwork and in the “About” section below.

 Enjoy the imaginative experience of Bayshore's Art Walk!